Zoom founder and CEO Eric Yuan will speak at Disrupt 2020 – TechCrunch

 But that growth led to increased scrutiny of the business and the product.
 The company was beset by security issues and had to pause product innovation to focus its energy on resolving those issues.

-We’ll talk to Yuan about the growing pains the company went through, his plans for Zoom’s future, the acceleration in changing user behavior, and more.
+We’ll talk to Yuan about the growing pains the company went through, his plans for Zoom’s future, the acceleration in changing user behavior and more.

 It’ll be a conversation you won’t want to miss.

 Disrupt 2020 runs from September 14 to September 18, and the show will be completely virtual.
 That means it’s easier than ever to attend and engage with the show.
-There are just a few Digital Pro Passes left at the $245 price – once they are gone, prices will increase.
-Discounts are available for current students and non-profit/government employees.
-Or if you are a founder you can exhibit and be able to generate leads even before the event kicks off at your virtual booth for $445.
+There are just a few Digital Pro Passes left at the $245 price — once they are gone, prices will increase.
+Discounts are available for current students and nonprofit/government employees.
+Or if you are a founder, you can exhibit at your virtual booth for $445 and be able to generate leads even before the event kicks off.
 Get your tickets today.